The Cartographer's Daughter · Chapter 3

 "Her parents had told her what would happen if she was found."

-She was still sitting at the table when the knock came.
+She was still at the table when the knock came.

-Not Lin's knock — a different rhythm, lighter, more urgent.
+Not Lin's knock.
+Lighter, more urgent.
 Fang Lihua appeared from the back of the house in the time it took Marta to stand.
 She was dressed, though it was past midnight.
 She had not been sleeping.

 She looked at Marta.
-The look contained a calculation Marta could read: you are here, you are seeing this, you are now a variable in an equation I must solve in the next ten seconds.
+The look contained a calculation: you are here, you are seeing this, you are now a variable in an equation I must solve in the next ten seconds.

 She went to the gate.
-Marta heard voices — Fang Lihua's, low and flat, and another, a man's, thin with exhaustion.
-The conversation lasted less than a minute.
-Fang Lihua came back through the courtyard with a man behind her — young, mid-twenties, carrying nothing but a cloth bag and the particular stoop of someone who had been walking without rest.
+Voices — hers low and flat, a man's thin with exhaustion.
+Less than a minute.
+She came back with a young man behind her — mid-twenties, carrying nothing but a cloth bag and the particular stoop of someone who had been walking without rest.
 His shoes were worse than Lin's.

-Fang Lihua led him to the third room in the side building — not the two rooms where Marta and Lin were staying, a third one that Marta had not been shown.
-The door opened and closed.
-Fang Lihua returned.
+She led him to a third room in the side building — not the two rooms where Marta and Lin slept.
+A third one Marta had not been shown.

 "You did not ask him anything," Marta said.